Truman Capote: Death

 Capote died in Bel Air, Los Angeles, on August 25, 1984.
 According to the coroner's report, the cause of death was "liver disease complicated by phlebitis and multiple drug intoxication".
-He died at the home of his old friend Joanne Carson, ex-wife of late-night TV host Johnny Carson, on whose program Capote had been a frequent guest.
+He died at the home of his old friend Joanne Carson, ex-wife of late-night TV host Johnny Carson, on whose program Capote was a frequent guest.
 Gore Vidal responded to news of Capote's death by calling it "a wise career move".

 Capote was cremated and his remains were reportedly divided between Carson and Jack Dunphy (although Dunphy maintained that he received all the ashes).

 Carson said she kept the ashes in an urn in the room where he died.
-Those ashes were reported stolen during a Halloween party in 1988 along with $200,000 in jewels but were then returned six days later, having been found in a coiled-up garden hose on the back steps of Carson's Bel Air home.
-The ashes were reportedly stolen again when taken to a production of Tru but the thief was caught before leaving the theatre.
+The ashes were reported stolen during a Halloween party in 1988 along with $200,000 in jewels but were then returned six days later, having been found in a coiled-up garden hose on the back steps of Carson's Bel Air home.
+The ashes were reportedly stolen again when taken to a production of Tru, but the thief was caught before leaving the theatre.
 Carson bought a crypt at Westwood Village Memorial Park Cemetery in Los Angeles.
-In 2013 the producers offered to fly Carson and the ashes to New York for a Broadway production of Breakfast at Tiffany's.
-Carson declined the offer.
 Dunphy died in 1992, and in 1994, both his and Capote's ashes were reportedly scattered at Crooked Pond, between Bridgehampton, New York, and Sag Harbor, New York on Long Island, close to Sagaponack, New York, where the two had maintained a property with individual houses for many years.
 Crooked Pond was chosen because money from the estate of Dunphy and Capote was donated to the Nature Conservancy, which in turn used it to buy 20 acres around Crooked Pond in an area called "Long Pond Greenbelt".
 A stone marker indicates the spot where their mingled ashes were thrown into the pond.
 In 2016, some of Capote's ashes previously owned by Joanne Carson were auctioned by Julien's Auctions.

 Capote also maintained the property in Palm Springs, a condominium in Switzerland that was mostly occupied by Dunphy seasonally, and a primary residence at 860 United Nations Plaza in New York City.
 Capote's will provided that after Dunphy's death, a literary trust would be established, sustained by revenues from Capote's works, to fund various literary prizes, fellowships and scholarships, including the Truman Capote Award for Literary Criticism in Memory of Newton Arvin, commemorating not only Capote but also his friend Newton Arvin, the Smith College professor and critic who lost his job after his homosexuality was revealed.
 As such, the Truman Capote Literary Trust was established in 1994, two years after Dunphy's death.